Skip to main content

 Laboratory Testing at Ally Medical ER

 Ally Medical ERs are equipped with the most commonly used laboratory tests needed to diagnose illness and injury.
-Check out the list below to see what laboratory tests Ally Medical offers and the time it usually takes to get results back.
+Here is a list of the laboratory tests Ally Medical offers and the typical time it takes to get results:

-Troponin Measures cardiac enzyme called Troponin, can indicate a cardiac tissue damage 20 minutes
+Troponin Measures cardiac enzyme Troponin, can indicate cardiac tissue damage 20 minutes

 CMP, LFT, BMP Checks liver function, kidney functions, blood glucose, and potassium levels 20 minutes

-D-dimer Can sometimes indicate a blood clot in the body when the results are elevated 20 minutes
+D-dimer Can sometimes indicate a blood clot in the body when elevated 20 minutes

 Urinalysis Checks for infection, blood, or glucose in urine 5 minutes